ServiceNow Integration

 401 Unauthorized

-- Verify the username and password are correct and the account is active
+- Verify the username/password (basic) or OAuth Client ID/Secret are correct and the account is active

 - Confirm the Instance URL is your ServiceNow base URL (e.g.